rodegerdts/Pyalmanac/README.md

 ### INSTALLATION on Linux:

-    Install your platforms Python- and LaTeX distribution.
+&nbsp;&nbsp;&nbsp;&nbsp;Install your platforms Python- and LaTeX distribution.
 Remember to chose python 2.7 minimum and install all develpment header files.
 Run at the command line:

-    pip install pyephem
+&nbsp;&nbsp;&nbsp;&nbsp;pip install pyephem

-    Put the Pyalmanac files in any directory and start with:
+&nbsp;&nbsp;&nbsp;&nbsp;Put the Pyalmanac files in any directory and start with:

-    python pyalmanac
+&nbsp;&nbsp;&nbsp;&nbsp;python pyalmanac
-    or
+&nbsp;&nbsp;&nbsp;&nbsp;or
-    ./pyalmanac
+&nbsp;&nbsp;&nbsp;&nbsp;./pyalmanac

 ### INSTALLATION on MAC:

-    Every Mac comes with python preinstalled.
+&nbsp;&nbsp;&nbsp;&nbsp;Every Mac comes with python preinstalled.
 (Please choose the Python 3.7 version of Pyalmanac if Python 3.* is installed.)
 You need to install the PyEphem library to use Pyalmanac.
 Type the following commands at the commandline (terminal app):

-    sudo easy_install pip
+&nbsp;&nbsp;&nbsp;&nbsp;sudo easy_install pip
-    pip install pyephem
+&nbsp;&nbsp;&nbsp;&nbsp;pip install pyephem

-    If this command fails your mac asks you if you would like to install the header files.
+&nbsp;&nbsp;&nbsp;&nbsp;If this command fails your mac asks you if you would like to install the header files.
 Do so, you do not need to install the full IDE.
 Try again.

-    Install TeX/LaTeX from http://www.tug.org/mactex/
+&nbsp;&nbsp;&nbsp;&nbsp;Install TeX/LaTeX from http://www.tug.org/mactex/

-    Now you are almost ready.
+&nbsp;&nbsp;&nbsp;&nbsp;Now you are almost ready.
 Put the Pyalmanac files in any directory and start with

-    python pyalmanac
+&nbsp;&nbsp;&nbsp;&nbsp;python pyalmanac
-    or
+&nbsp;&nbsp;&nbsp;&nbsp;or
-    ./pyalmanac
+&nbsp;&nbsp;&nbsp;&nbsp;./pyalmanac